The Multivariate Extension of the Lomb-Scargle Method: Conclusions

-With respect to the evaluation of the measurement results, the noise rejection $\epsilon_{\mathrm{LS}}\propto4N^{-0.5}/\pi$ and confidence intervals ($\Delta a_{k}$ and $\Delta b_{k}$) of model parameters $a_{k}$ and $b_{k}$ are delineated.
+With respect to the evaluation of measurement results, the noise rejection $\epsilon_{\mathrm{LS}}\propto4N^{-0.5}/\pi$ and confidence intervals ($\Delta a_{k}$ and $\Delta b_{k}$) of model parameters $a_{k}$ and $b_{k}$ are delineated.
 To emphasize the advantages of the LSM the traditional Fourier mode decomposition is compared.
-Here the examples from Section~\ref{sec:Application} underline the strengths of the developed procedure.
-It turned out that the systematic error $\epsilon_{\mathrm{T}}$ does not vanish with increasing number of samples on a fixed interval $T$, which finally lead to the common leakage effect as seen in Figure~\ref{fig:PSD-FT}.
+It turned out that the systematic error $\epsilon_{\mathrm{T}}$ does not vanish for FT based methods with increasing number of samples on a fixed interval $T$, which finally lead to the common leakage effect as seen in Figure~\ref{fig:PSD-FT}.
 Here the signal amplitudes are distributed on an area of neighboring pixels.
 We conclude that the standard orthogonal mode related procedures do not represent a consistent estimator for model parameters $a_{k}$ and $b_{k}$.
-By the introduction of $\tau^{*}$ LSM remains a consistent estimator with $\epsilon_{\mathrm{T}}=0$ even for higher dimensions.
+Whereas the introduction of $\tau^{*}$ in LSM leads to a consistent estimator with $\epsilon_{\mathrm{T}}=0$ even for higher dimensions.
 Finally, it was shown that LSM converges to the true model parameters with increasing number of samples and provides a better noise rejection ($\epsilon_{\mathrm{LS}}<\epsilon_{\mathrm{FS}}$) as well.